scottadkin/node-utstats-2/README.md

 - Admin management system, change what the site displays and how it's displayed.
 You can also give a user permission to upload map images.
 - ACE support.
 - SFTP Support.
+- Automatic player merging by ACE HWID, if enabled players with the same HWID will take the latest name using said HWID.

 # Current Supported Gametypes
 - Deathmatch